multiparty/liturgy/README.md

 # liturgy
-Utility for serializing secret shares from plaintext data
+Utility for serializing secret shares from plaintext data using the [JIFF](https://github.com/multiparty/jiff) library.